While

 resonant)

-path from a
+path from grid-to-ground.
+The

 high